Mr-Luxton/Project-Zer0-/README.md

 ## ⚒️ Development Notes

-- This game is being built as part of a creative coding challenge between AI and humans.
+- This game is being built as part of a ongoing project in my free time.
-- Feedback from testers (like you?) will shape its next versions.
+- Feedback from testers (like you) will shape its next versions.
 - The project is evolving — more levels, lore, and surprises will be added in future updates.

 ---